coinbase/digital-asset-policy-proposal/README.md

    7. MDAs must also consider and address risks arising from the role played by market-makers and other liquidity providers on their trading venues.

-4. Each of the goals should be accomplished in recognition of the unique characteristics and risks of the underlying functionalities of digital assets.

-## Promote Interoperability and Fair Competition

-1. MDAs must be interoperable with products and services across the cryptoeconomy.

-2. The new regulatory framework should encourage communication, competition and cross-pollination among protocols, applications, and MDAs.